 - 1. The BSB has introduced mandatory rules on price, service and redress transparency for all self-employed barristers, chambers and BSB entities (Rules C103 and C159 in the BSB Handbook).
-In relation to price for example, websites must state in a sufficiently accessible and prominent place that professional, licensed access, and/or lay clients (as appropriate) may contact the barrister, chambers or BSB entity to obtain a quotation for legal services, and provide their contact details.
-Quotations must be provided if sufficient information has been provided by the client, and the barrister, barristers in chambers or BSB entity would be willing to provide the legal services.
-Quotations must also be provided within a reasonable time period, and in clear and readily understandable terms. - 2.
+In relation to price for example, websites must state in a sufficiently accessible and prominent place that professional, licensed access and/or lay clients (as appropriate) may contact the barrister, chambers or BSB entity to obtain a quotation for legal services, and provide their contact details.
+After sufficient information has been provided, quotations must be provided within a reasonable time period, and in clear and readily understandable terms. - 2.
 This policy statement concerns the further requirement for certain self-employed barristers/their chambers and BSB entities to publish information about the prices consumers are likely to pay for legal services (where those services are provided on a Public Access basis).
 The statement sets out the application and scope of the requirements, and the rationale for them.
 Further details of the requirements themselves can be found in the BSB Handbook (Rules C164 C169) and the BSB's Transparency Standards Guidance. - 3.
-The following Public Access services will be subject to price transparency requirements from July 2019:
+The following Public Access services will be subject to price transparency requirements from May 2019: - Child arrangements arising out of divorce or separation

-- Employment Tribunal cases (advice and representation for employers and employees) - · Financial disputes arising out of divorce - Immigration appeals (First-tier Tribunal) - · Inheritance Act advices - Licensing applications in relation to business premises - · Personal injury claims - Summary only motoring offences (advice and representation for defendants) Winding-up petitions - 4.
-For each Public Access service listed, the specific circumstances in which price transparency requirements apply and an example of the required price and service transparency can be found in the BSB's Transparency Standards Guidance (Annexes C - J).
+- Employment Tribunal cases (advice and representation for employers and employees) - · Financial disputes arising out of divorce - Immigration appeals (First-tier Tribunal) - Inheritance Act advices - Licensing applications in relation to business premises - Personal injury claims - Summary only motoring offences (advice and representation for defendants) - Winding-up petitions - 4.
+For each Public Access service listed, the specific circumstances in which price transparency requirements apply and an example of the required price and service transparency can be found in the BSB's Transparency Standards Guidance (Annexes C - K).